Ryo-N7/Ryo-N7.github.io/_posts/2019-01-25-tidyversedevday-rstudioconf-reflections.md

 conferences (possibly [UseR](http://user2019.r-project.org/) in Toulouse this year)!

-For those who missed out, RStudio will be throwing all the recordings up on Youtube in the coming weeks and you can see most of the slides courtesy of [Karl Broman’s](https://twitter.com/kwbroman) RStudio::Conf Github repo [here](https://github.com/kbroman/RStudioConf2019Slides)!
+For those who missed out, RStudio have uploaded all of the talks [here](https://resources.rstudio.com/rstudio-conf-2019) and you can view most of the slides courtesy of [Karl Broman’s](https://twitter.com/kwbroman) RStudio::Conf Github repo [here](https://github.com/kbroman/RStudioConf2019Slides)!